2021 Summer Communities of Service Locations

-What are Summer Communities of Service?
+What is Summer Communities of Service?

-The "intentional Christian community element" makes this program distinct and effective.
-Interns share a common food allowance, transportation funds and spiritual growth insights.
-Participants live in community with each other and with their hosts in their temporary city.
+The "Intentional Christian Community Element" makes this program distinct and effective.
+Interns share a common food allowance, transportation funds, and spiritual growth insights.
+Participants live in a community with each other and with their hosts in their temporary city.

-In the UCC and Alliance of Baptists diversity is a big piece of our identity.
+In the UCC and Alliance of Baptist diversity is a big piece of our identity.
 Both churches uphold socially progressive statements and advocate politically from a faith perspective.
-Diverse, community-service-integrated ministries show interns, congregations, the wider church and world where this faith-inspired work is happening in our midst.
-The SCOS projects help interns develop long-term commitment to engage in this kind of ministry.
+Diverse, community-service-integrated ministries show interns, congregations, the wider church, and a world where this faith-inspired work is happening in our midst.
+The SCOS experience helps interns develop long-term commitment to engage in this kind of ministry.

-Hands-On Justice Advocacy/Service Opportunities
+Hands-On Justice Advocacy/Service Opportunities:

 Grow professionally and change the world.
 Your summer will consist of lead youth groups, assist in freedom school activities, plan art-based initiatives, camp counsel, assist with community gardening and serve as a disaster volunteer.

 Grow personally and grow spiritually.
 Go deeper and explore the meaning of life in a supportive environment.